- Should you roll or stretch pizza dough?

 It’s pretty simple!
 Just observe the pizza and feel the taste it brings forth.

-If it comes with a dense and almost biscuity texture, most certainly, your pizza was probably rolled with a rolling pin.
+If it comes with a dense and almost biscuity texture, your pizza was probably rolled with a rolling pin.

 Thanks to the roller, the carbon dioxide was pressed out.
 As a result, your pizza is left with a uniform yet dense feel to it.

-Alternatively, if the dough appears to be airier, it was probably hand-stretched with plenty of holes.
+Alternatively, if the dough appears airier, it was probably hand-stretched with plenty of holes.
 The cook used their hands to create large air pockets in the dough.

 This process, over time, allowed the gas to expand as they baked the pizza duly.